Functional programming: History

 John Backus presented FP in his 1977 Turing Award lecture "Can Programming Be Liberated From the von Neumann Style?
 A Functional Style and its Algebra of Programs".
 He defines functional programs as being built up in a hierarchical way by means of "combining forms" that allow an "algebra of programs"; in modern language, this means that functional programs follow the principle of compositionality.
 Backus's paper popularized research into functional programming, though it emphasized function-level programming rather than the lambda-calculus style now associated with functional programming.

 The 1973 language ML was created by Robin Milner at the University of Edinburgh, and David Turner developed the language SASL at the University of St Andrews.
 Also in Edinburgh in the 1970s, Burstall and Darlington developed the functional language NPL.
 NPL was based on Kleene Recursion Equations and was first introduced in their work on program transformation.
 Burstall, MacQueen and Sannella then incorporated the polymorphic type checking from ML to produce the language Hope.
 ML eventually developed into several dialects, the most common of which are now OCaml and Standard ML.

 In the 1970s, Guy L. Steele and Gerald Jay Sussman developed Scheme, as described in the Lambda Papers and the 1985 textbook Structure and Interpretation of Computer Programs.
 Scheme was the first dialect of lisp to use lexical scoping and to require tail-call optimization, features that encourage functional programming.

 In the 1980s, Per Martin-Löf developed intuitionistic type theory (also called constructive type theory), which associated functional programs with constructive proofs expressed as dependent types.
 This led to new approaches to interactive theorem proving and has influenced the development of subsequent functional programming languages.

 The lazy functional language, Miranda, developed by David Turner, initially appeared in 1985 and had a strong influence on Haskell.
-With Miranda being proprietary, Haskell began with a consensus in 1987 to form an open standard for functional programming research; implementation releases have been ongoing since 1990.
+With Miranda being proprietary, Haskell began with a consensus in 1987 to form an open standard for functional programming research; implementation releases have been ongoing as of 1990.

 More recently it has found use in niches such as parametric CAD in the OpenSCAD language built on the CGAL framework, although its restriction on reassigning values (all values are treated as constants) has led to confusion among users who are unfamiliar with functional programming as a concept.

 Functional programming continues to be used in commercial settings.